 What follows are some of the stories this film can tell.1

 The first Indigenous woman to graduate from University of Montana law school, Mary Garrigus’ dream job was to work in juvenile law.
 But as she saved up money to pursue her career, the influenza struck…

 As Blackfeet tribal police officers, the Wades in the Waters served their community and shared civil leadership.
 When influenza struck the region, the Wades in the Waters rose to fight it…

 Rows of canvas tents lined the oval at the University of Montana.
 From them came the groans and coughing of the sick.
 Hazel Yoder, age 29, was dispatched to nurse the ailing young men, but she too was vulnerable to the disease…

-This film explores the untold stories of young adults, Indigenous people, nurses, and African-Americans in Montana during the 1918-19 flu.
+This film explores the untold stories of young adults, Indigenous people, African-Americans, and nurses in Montana during the 1918-19 flu.
 Before then, Montana had lost only about 40 people per year to influenza.
 But this pandemic was different; in less than a year, 5,000 Montanans would perish.
 It was a flu that paralyzed towns and thinned families, raising questions about survival and responsibility, about loss, hope, and resilience.

 What We Have Done So Far

 Click below to see what we have done so far, see our production plan, meet our crew, or donate to support our work.